Franco Carraro: Wiretaps

-Bergamo: In any case, he hasn't refereed Juventus for a long time, doctor, we put him in precisely because it's been two-three years, so no, no... he was one of those who...
+Bergamo: In any case, he hasn't refereed Juventus for a long time, dottore, we put him in precisely because it's been two-three years, so no, no... he was one of those who...

 Carraro: Look, I'm not interested, in the sense that... if Collina was there, even if he made a mistake, no one says shit but...
 Rodomonti, if he makes a mistake in favour of Juventus, God's wrath ensues, since then there's... since keep in mind that it is played on Sunday evening, on Monday there is the election of Lega [Calcio] etc ... it would be disastrous stuff, in short...